-As a penguin hops into the pengopult, a clock and a math calculation appears on-screen - when the clock runs out the pengopult launches automatically, and the penguin splashes down at the point corresponding to the answer.
+As a penguin hops into the pengopult, a clock and a maths calculation appears on-screen - when the clock runs out the pengopult launches automatically, and the penguin splashes down at the point corresponding to the answer.

 Use your powers of estimation and approximation to work out roughly where the penguin is going to land and place an iceberg.
 If your iceberg is positioned close enough to the correct answer, the penguin bounces to safety; if not, it tumbles into the whale-infested waters and is lost.

 Position the translucent cursor by moving the mouse left and right, and click to place an iceberg (this also launches the penguin).

 You can only place one iceberg at a time (the cursor colour indicates whether you can place an iceberg or not).

 - Don't waste time (and points!) working out the exact answers

 - Although the additions and subtractions may be simple, you almost certainly won't have time to calculate them exactly!

 - Try rounding the numbers in the question to one significant figure